BIDS/2017-01-12-ucb/lessons/R/02-func-R.md

 function, we use a [return statement](reference.html#return-statement) to send a result back to whoever asked for it.

-> Tip {.callout} In R, it is not necessary to include the return
+> Tip
-> --------------------------------------------------------------
+> ---
 >
+> In R, it is not necessary to include the return statement.
+R
-> statement.
-R automatically returns whichever variable is on the last
+> automatically returns whichever variable is on the last line of the
-> line of the body of the function.
-Since we are just learning, we will
+> body of the function.
+Since we are just learning, we will explicitly
-> explicitly define the return statement.
+> define the return statement.

 Let's try running our function.
 Calling our own function is no different from calling any other function: